ksonnet/ksonnet/docs/cli-reference/ks_pkg_install.md

 ### Synopsis

-The `install` command caches a ksonnet library locally, and makes it available for use in the current ksonnet application.
+The `install` command caches a ksonnet package locally, and makes it available for use in the current ksonnet application.
 Enough info and metadata is recorded in `app.yaml` that new users can retrieve the dependency after a fresh clone of this app.

-The library itself needs to be located in a registry (e.g. Github repo).
-By default, ksonnet knows about two registries: *incubator* and *stable*, which are the release channels for official ksonnet libraries.
+The package itself needs to be located in a registry (e.g. Github repo).
+By default, ksonnet knows about two registries: *incubator* and *stable*, which are the release channels for official ksonnet packages.

 ### Related Commands